HexaneNetworks/help-articles/content/garrys-mod/server-configuration/commandline-manager-explained.md

 **RCon Password** = Defines the password that you must use to allow usage of the RCon.
 **Startup map** = The map that your server will use when the server initially boots.
 For example ``rp_downtown_v4c_v2``.
 **Steam API Auth Key** = The key used when setting up a Steam WorkshopDL.
 You can find this here: [Steam API Key](https://steamcommunity.com/dev/apikey).
 **Tickrate** = The rate at which the server refreshes.
-Higher is reccomended for a lower playercount and for gamemodes such as Deathrun.
-Lower tickrate is reccomended for heavily intense gamemodes such as DarkRP with a fair amount of players and addons.
+Higher is recommended for a lower playercount and for gamemodes such as Deathrun.
+Lower tickrate is recommended for heavily intense gamemodes such as DarkRP with a fair amount of players and addons.
 **Workshop Collection ID** = Defines the ID of your Workshop collection that you are using for your Garry's Mod servers WorkshopDL.
 **hunkalloclightmaps** = Used to prevent your server crashing when using large maps such as Evocity and Rockford.
 See relevant articles for more information.